 Almost everyone who has HoFH will require LDL apheresis.
 Although it is very effective, you may have to travel a long way to receive treatment because there are only a few specialist centres in England, one in Wales and none in Scotland or Northern Ireland.

 Provided the treatment plan is followed carefully and the patient follows a strict diet, it has been shown to significantly lower cholesterol and can help people with HoFH achieve their cholesterol targets.
 It is sold under the brand name Lojuxta® and it is licensed for use in the UK.
 NHS England has commissioned the use of Lopitamide for patients living in England with HoFH.

 Because of the mode of action of Lojuxta®, people taking Lojuxta® need to follow a very low fat diet, usually less 20% of energy source can come from fat.
 The manufacturers of Lojuxta® provide dietary support to help achieve this.
-Those prescribed the treatment will be given a Patient Care Guide and, a Low-Fat Dietary Plan and a ‘Fat Tracker’.
+Those prescribed the treatment will be given a Patient Care Guide and, a Very Low-Fat Dietary Plan and a ‘Fat Tracker’.
 These resources enable patients to look after themselves independently.
-Dietetic support is available too to help patients and families to learn how to create a varied which can be complied with.
+Dietetic support is also available to help patients and families to learn how to create a varied diet which can be complied with.

 Those taking Lojuxta also need to have their liver function checked regularly and avoid certain drugs that may interact with it.

 This a relatively new type of medicine which can be offered to people with HoFH.
 They work by improving the removal of cholesterol from the blood.
 They have to be given by injection, but only once every 2 to 4 weeks.
 They have the potential to lower cholesterol by around 30% in people with HoFH.